rrxrskadosh/ecommerce-stores-fastapi/README.md

-# ecommerce-stores-fastapi
+# 🛒 FastAPI Ecommerce Stores API

-RESTful API to manage an eCommerce, built with FastAPI and designed to manage stores, products and inventories
+⚡ RESTful API to manage an eCommerce, built with FastAPI and designed to manage stores, products and inventories.

+## 🚀 Features

+✅ CRUD stires 🏪
+✅ CRUD products 🛍️
+✅ Inventory management 📦
+✅ Tested with Pytest ✅